ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Similarity Measure Evaluation

 \subsection{Image-caption benchmark}

 Let $\mathbb{X}$ be a dataset of images and their textual descriptions (captions), $f$ be a computer vision model and $g$ a language model.
 Given a pair of an image and its caption, $(m^{(i)}, c^{(i)}) \in \mathbb{X}$, a good similarity measure is expected to assign a high similarity to their representations -- $f(m^{(i)}), g(c^{(i)})$.
-In particular, this similarity should be higher than that of the pair of the same image representation $f(m^{(i)})$ and some random caption's representation $g(c^{(j)})$, where $c^{(j)}$ is a randomly chosen caption from dataset $\mathbb{X}$.
-The intuition behind this benchmark is that an image and its caption represent the same scene in a different way.
-Thus, their representations should have a higher similarity than that of the same image and some random caption.
-An illustration is found in Figure \ref{fig:image_caption_illustration}.
+In particular, this similarity should be higher than that of the pair of the same image representation $f(m^{(i)})$ and some random caption's representation $g(c^{(j)})$, where $c^{(j)}$ is a randomly chosen caption from $\mathbb{X}$.